7th Dáil: Composition of the 7th Dáil

 Fianna Fáil formed the 6th executive council of the Irish Free State, a minority government dependent on the support of the Labour Party.

 Graphical representation

 This is a graphical comparison of party strengths in the 7th Dáil from March 1932.
 This was not the official seating plan.

 Ceann Comhairle

-On 9 March 1932, Frank Fahy (FF) was proposed by Gerald Boland and seconded by Donnchadh O hAllamhain for the position of Ceann Comhairle.
+On 9 March 1932, Frank Fahy (FF) was proposed by Gerald Boland and seconded by Denis Allen for the position of Ceann Comhairle.
 Michael Hayes (CnaG), who had been Ceann Comhairle since 1922, was proposed by W. T. Cosgrave and seconded by Ernest Blythe for the position.
 Fahy was elected by a vote of 78 to 71.

 TDs by constituency

-The list of the 153 TDs elected, is given in alphabetical order by Dáil constituency.
+The 153 TDs elected at the 1932 general election are listed by Dáil constituency.